-Structurally, the FirstLight is a self-standing tent.
+Structurally, the FirstLight is a freestanding tent.
 It uses two curved collapsible DAC poles, that cross inside the tent and are anchored in the corners with a metal snap to prevent the floor from tearing.
 Velcro tabs running along the inside tent seams curl around the poles and help keep them aligned.

-Ventilation is provided by a zippered, mesh lined rear window and a large mesh backed front door.
+Ventilation is provided by a zippered, mesh-lined rear window and a large mesh backed front door.
 Both the rear window and the front door have billed beaks over them with a pliable wire running through the outer seam.
-The beaks are handy for protecting the window and door from rain, so that you can keep them open at night.
+The beaks are handy for protecting the window and door from rain so that you can keep them open at night.

 Space-wise, I use this tent as a luxurious single person shelter most of the time, although it can sleep two people in a pinch.
 If you use it this way, I would recommend that both sleepers position their heads as close to the door as possible, and leave the outer door open to vent their exhalation moisture.
-Care must also be taken not to run the sleeping bags up against the walls of the tent, to limit transfer of internal condensation to them.
+Care must also be taken not to run the sleeping bags up against the walls of the tent, to limit the transfer of internal condensation to them.

 Pitching the FirstLight is very easy and I can usually have it up in less than 5 minutes.
-Plus, since It’s freestanding, I don’t have to worry about sintering deadmen before I can get a taught pitch.
+Plus, since It’s freestanding, I don’t have to worry about sintering dead-men before I can get a taut pitch.
 After tromping around in the snow all day, that’s a treat, because it means I can get inside a shelter and change into my dry sleeping clothes without having to stand around outside while waiting for the tent stakes to harden in place.

 When packed, the body of the FirstLight makes a nice compact bundle that’s about the size of my down summit jacket, when compressed into a stuff sack.
 With all of the gear I need to carry in winter, having a small tent like this helps me get away with a smaller and lighter backpack, with a capacity of 4000 cubic inches (65 liters).
 The tent poles, packed in a separate silnylon sack, are easily jammed into my pack compartment or strapped to my external compression straps.

 If you’re looking to buy one tent for 4 season use, I’d seriously consider the Black Diamond Firstlight.
-While it excels as a lightweight tent in winter, it is also sufficiently light weight (under 3 lbs) to carry the rest of the year.
-It’s freestanding design makes it very easy to pitch, and is equally suitable for car camping at campgrounds, sleeping on tent platforms, or stealth camping in the backcountry.
+While it excels as a lightweight tent in winter, it is also sufficiently lightweight (under 3 lbs) to carry the rest of the year.
+Its freestanding design makes it very easy to pitch, and is equally suitable for car camping at campgrounds, sleeping on tent platforms, or stealth camping in the backcountry.
 Bottom line: This tent is a keeper and I’m going to hang onto mine for a long time.

 Most Popular Searches